-Drew is currently the Director of Education, Simulation & Organizational Development for Southwestern Vermont Health Care - a 1,400 employee hospital and health system in Southern Vermont.
+Drew is the former Director of Education, Simulation & Organizational Development for Southwestern Vermont Health Care - a 1,400 employee hospital and health system in Southern Vermont.

 For fifteen years, Drew was a field investigator, training officer, and supervisor for the Vermont Chief Medical Examiner's Office, investigating nearly 900 death cases in his tenure.
 He has completed numerous advanced courses in business administration and Forensic Science by the National Institute of Justice and St. Louis University School of Medicine.
 Totten has been a business and forensic consultant to law enforcement, fire, rescue, and other public service agencies across New England.

 Drew is the author of "Forensics 101" an introductory death investigation seminar which provides forensic education to allied emergency services personnel.
 He has also been employed by numerous state and local law enforcement agencies, including the Vermont State Police and has been recognized by his peers as an authority in death scene investigation.
 He is currently on the faculty at the Community College of Vermont (CCV) providing classroom and field education in the study of forensic science.